Why Kat Writes.

 Good Housekeeping and Time Out New York Kids.
 Her writing has since appeared in lifestyle publications like Real Simple and New York Family, and digital outlets such as Yahoo and MSN.
 She frequently contributes to The Mighty, an online health community that also named her one of 2018's top chronic illness advocates.
 Kat is a graduate of NYU's Gallatin School of Individualized Study.
 She lives in Michigan with her two favorite guys: Mike, and their ridiculously adorable rescue dog, Doxon.

 She keeps her sense of humor (and sanity) thanks to an incalculable amount of coffee and brightly colored headbands.
 Oh, and words.
-Kat's debut picture book, SURGERY ON SUNDAY, was released in March 2020 by Warren Publishing.
-It's illustrated by UK-based artist Shane Crampton.
+Kat's the author of the award-winning picture book SURGERY ON SUNDAY (illustrated by Shane Crampton) and the recently released MIGRAINE AND MIA (illustrated by Marusha Belle).

 What Kat Writes.